-Under PRI’s Driving Meaningful Data program, we will work with our signatories to engage and provide feedback on the exposure drafts.
-This will include:
+Under PRI’s Driving Meaningful Data program, we are working with our signatories to engage on ISSB standard-setting.
+So far this has included:

 - Technical discussions as part of PRI’s Corporate Reporting Reference Group – if you are interested in joining this group, please visit our call for applications page for details on the application process